Let's connect VPN between AWS and home NW (RTX1100)

 My name is Hirata and I belong to the Operations Management Division of the System Solutions Department.

-This time, I will introduce how to connect AWS and my home NW (RTX1100) with a VPN.
+This time, we will introduce how to connect AWS and your home network (RTX1100) via VPN

 background

-The other day, I was in charge of a local VPN connection with AWS for a certain project, and I was curious, so I tried making a VPN connection between my home NW and AWS.
+The other day, I was in charge of a local VPN connection to AWS for a certain project, and I became interested in it myself, so I tried setting up a VPN connection between my home network and AWS

-It went well, so I decided to write it up as a blog article.
+It went so well that I decided to write about it in a blog post

 AWS side

-*Proceed with the assumption that an EC2 instance has already been created on the VPC.
+*This procedure assumes that an EC2 instance has already been created on the VPC

 AWS Management Console -> VPC -> Virtual Private Gateway -> Create Virtual Private Gateway

-After creating the virtual private gateway, attach the created virtual private gateway to the existing VPC as shown in the screen below.
+After creating the virtual private gateway, attach it to your existing VPC as shown in the following screen

 Creating a customer gateway